 The counsellors at Christians Against Poverty can help you to address the underlying causes of debt and show you a way out for the future.
 By understanding the causes that may have led to a debt situation there is a good chance that this will not happen again in the future.

 Other Services From Christians Against Poverty

-Having expanded to over 300 debt centres at the current time, there is no doubt that Christians Against Poverty is a force for good.
-In addition to debt counselling and debt management plans, the charity also helps people with addictions (often a cause of debt), to gain employment, life skills and teaches many families how to survive on a low income.
-Unfortunately, there are many families struggling who are totally unaware that they are entitled to some government benefits and this is one area where Christians Against Poverty helps as well.
+There are over 300 debt centres at the current time, there is no doubt that Christians Against Poverty is a force for good.
+In addition to debt counselling and debt management plans, the charity also helps people with addictions.
+(Addictions can be a cause of debt).
+They help to gain employment, life skills and teach many families how to survive on a low income.
+Sadly, there are many families struggling.
+And these families are totally unaware that they are entitled to some government benefits.
+This is one area where Christians Against Poverty helps as well.

 What Will The Future Bring for Christians Against Poverty?

 This brief look at Christians Against Poverty shows that there is a way out of debt.
 Moreover, it shows that whatever background they are from, families can get the assistance they need to achieve financial freedom.
 The charity hopes to have expanded to over 1,000 centres by 2021 and all of this is being done with no help from the government.